 Feminism is the belief in the equality of all genders, regardless of age, race, religion, or sexuality.
 Feminism celebrates the opportunity for women to make choices that will benefit their future.
-Though feminism may not have existed as it does today, brave women of medieval Europe challenged what it meant to be a women in an austere time period.
+Though feminism may not have existed as it does today, brave women of medieval Europe challenged what it meant to be a woman in an austere time period.

 Protofeminism refers to a movement for gender equality before the modern term ‘feminism’ applied.
 Protofeminists lived in a time period before the word ‘feminism’ garnered modern usage; they were equality advocates who anticipated the modern movement for women’s rights.